roshansingh98/odin_projects/odin-recipes/README.md

-# odin_projects
+# Odin Recipes
-part of The Odin Project
+Creating the first assignment of odin project